DaCasBe/TwitchPy/docs/index.md

 + broadcaster_id (str): User ID of the broadcaster
                         Must match the User ID in the Bearer token

-+ user_id (str, optional): Filters results to only include potential subscriptions made by the provided user ID
++ user_id (list, optional): Filters results to only include potential subscriptions made by the provided user ID Accepts up to 100 values

 + first (int, optional): Maximum number of objects to return
-                         Maximum: 100
                          Default: 20

 **Raises**: